angeloguo19/Recommender/README.md

 # recommender
-Project completed for COMPSCI101: Introduction to Computer Programming
+Project completed for Duke COMPSCI101: Introduction to Computer Programming